cherryaudio/docs/content/collections/cherry-audio/poly-fm-station.md

         text: 'EG Station'
       -
         type: text
-        text: ' can of course be used in conjunction with any other Voltage modules. ' -
+        text: ' modules can of course be used in conjunction with any other Voltage modules. ' -
     type: heading
     attrs: